FAQ Questions About Nepal

 All Tea Houses of our routes have a variety of different food items, such as rice, vegetables, noodles, potatoes, and soup.
 Many of them have western food on the menu.
 Soft drinks, snacks, and beer are available in most of the Tea Houses and trail side restaurants.

 What happens in case of an emergency?

 “Ace vision Nepal” prepared for any emergency situation and knows how to handle it.
-Our guides are well trained in first aid and deal with most of the basic ailments that occur during a trek.
-Every client should have his/her own insurance before coming to Nepal for case of emergency.
+Our guides, well trained in first aid and deal with most of the basic ailments that occur during a trek.
+Every client should have his/her own insurance before coming to Nepal in case of an emergency.